K-Decompositions and 3d Gauge Theories: Combinatorics of -decompositions

 \subsubsection{Gluing functions}

 Now we proceed to define the new coordinates on $\CP_\times$.

-For every internal lattice point in the octahedral decomposition of $M$, we define an affine linear function $C_k$ on the product phase space to be the sum of octahedron vertex parameters ($Z_i$'s) that touch that point, minus an overall factor of $2\pi i$.
+For every internal lattice point $v_k$ in the octahedral decomposition of $M$, we define an affine linear function $C_k$ on the product phase space to be the sum of octahedron parameters ($Z_i$, $Z_i'$, or $Z_i''$) assigned to octahedron vertices identified with $v_k$, minus an overall factor of $2\pi i$.
 These \emph{gluing functions} $C_k$ include: \begin{itemize}

 \item ${K-1\choose3}=\frac16 (K-1)(K-2)(K-3)$ points inside every ideal tetrahedron (for example, there is one internal point in the $K=4$ tetrahedron of Figure \ref{fig:oct-K234});

 \item ${K-1\choose2}=\frac12 (K-1)(K-2)$ points on every pair of big faces of ideal tetrahedra that are glued together (\ie\ on every internal tetrahedron face);